The Imagination of Ty Power

 On screen thanks are given to the War Office in the production of the film.
 It’s a British venture set in Scotland, wherein most of the characters speak with educated middle class accents.
 This is to all intents and purposes a Quatermass-like story.
 The science is solid but exaggerated, aside from the science fiction element of the sentient mud (you’ve got to have a monster, after all).

-This is a Hammer Films production; subsequently, Hammer would almost exclusively stick to horror once they had huge commercial and critical success with The Curse of Frankenstein, The Horror of Dracula and The Mummy.
+The Curse of Frankenstein, The Horror of Dracula and The Mummy.
 It’s nice to see Michael Ripper, who was in more Hammer films than any other actor – including Peter Cushing and Christopher Lee.
 Of course, many of them were small roles: policeman, innkeeper, villager, etc. Here he plays the army sergeant.
 While we’re playing ‘Spot the Actor’ the surviving boy is played by Fraser Hines, who would pop up ten years later as Jamie McCrimmon alongside Patrick Troughton in Doctor Who.

 The latter part of the film has a similar structure to The Monolith Monsters; essentially, a town standing in the way of a seemingly unstoppable horror.
 In a way, what has been done here is what was more recently achieved in the aforementioned Doctor Who.
 Robert Holmes’ shop window dummies coming to life, and Stephen Moffat’s Weeping Angels – statues which move when you are not looking at them – are both examples of making the mundane frightening.
 This is no different, with a primordial ooze (mud) moving with a purpose, pretty much filling the same role.
 A very solid if not outstanding piece.

-Copyright © 2017 - 2024 A Dark and Scary Place - All Rights Reserved.
+Copyright © 2017 - 2026 A Dark and Scary Place - All Rights Reserved.